andburn/hdt-plugin-statsconverter/README.md

 - CSV (Column Seperated Values) format

 ### Importing
-- Hearthstone log files (**not currently working with tracker v0.11.0 or greater**)
+- Hearthstone log files (**only works with the log files generated from tracker v0.11.0 or greater**)

 ## Known Issues
 - Importing of log files essentially replays the games within the file as far as HDT is concerned.
 This can take a long time for large log files.
-- The date and time are not stored in the log files, so any imported games will have the time of import associated with them.
+- The new way the tracker treats log files means that log importing is only partially working and may need manual updating after the import.